What is Rosin?

 The value of rosin will depend on the starting material, the production process, and the overall purity and potency of the product.
 On average, though, rosin wholesales for a cost between $20 and $30 a gram, sometimes more.
 The retail cost can be significantly higher.

 As long as you maintain an emphasis on quality and know how to market your product, discriminating consumers will pay the higher price tag.
+Curing rosin allows you to create a perfect consistency and flavor profile.
 They’re looking for something special, the kind of thing that usually doesn’t come along, and you can give them that.

 You just have to ensure that you do an excellent job of educating customers on why your product is better—and also building your brand on that commitment to quality and purity.